Delayed birth certificates can be a treasure chest of genealogy clues for the researcher.

-Proving the birth of an ancestor is high on the genealogist’s to-do list.
 Finding a record to prove the birth date and place can be a stumbling block in the research process.
 In How to Determine Your Ancestor’s Birth Date (Even If No Birth Record is Found), we discussed how to determine a birth date when no birth record can be found.
-Today, we are going to talk about when a birth record was created years after the actual event – in this case, an ancestor’s birth.
+In this post, we are going to talk about when a birth record was created years after the actual event – in this case, an ancestor’s birth.

 Have you encountered a “delayed birth certificate” for your ancestor?

-Birth certificates were not required in North Carolina until 1913.
-Many rural areas were slow to be compliant with this new requirement, but by the end of WWI, the counties were consistently recording births and creating birth certificates.
+For instance, birth certificates were not required in North Carolina until 1913.
+Many rural areas were slow to become compliant with this new requirement, but by the end of WWI, all counties were consistently recording births and creating birth certificates.

 Why was a delayed birth certificate even needed?